This topic describes the different types of workload clusters created by Tanzu Kubernetes Grid (TKG) and how they are configured and created.

 Plan-based VSphereCluster objects |

-The different versions of the Tanzu CLI that ship with different versions of Tanzu Kubernetes Grid allow you to create different types of cluster depending on whether you are using Supervisor on vSphere 8, a Supervisor Cluster on vSphere 7, or a standalone management cluster on vSphere 6.7, 7, and 8 without a Supervisor, on AWS, or on Azure.
+The different versions of the Tanzu CLI that ship with different versions of Tanzu Kubernetes Grid allow you to create different types of cluster depending on whether you are using a standalone management cluster on vSphere 7 and 8 (all TKG versions), or on AWS and Azure (TKG versions up to and including v2.4 only).

 Class-based clusters have the following high-level hierarchy of object types.
 The objects underlying KubeAdmControlPlane